ipo-exe/zenith/principles.md

 - Accept moments of intense effort when they serve launch, delivery, or responsibility;
 - Recover intentionally after sprints, but don’t avoid them when needed;
 - Live fully in the present, but build systems that support a meaningful future;
-- CALM is not passivity — it is conscious design of effort and rest;
+- CALM is not simply taking easy — it is conscious design of effort and rest;

 ---

 ## PRINT
 **Publish Results or It’s Not There**

+**Equation**
+To Publish = To Exist

 **Explanation**
-Make the work visible.
+Make the work visible to all.
 Every project must yield a sharable result that is beautiful, understandable, and impactful.
 If it’s not visible, it’s as if it doesn’t exist.
+Pave the way to public recognition and peer respect.
+Publish or perish.

 **Implications**
-_Visibility is proof of value._
+_Visibility is proof of existence._
-- Deliver public, citable, or visual outputs at the end of each project;
+- Deliver public and citable outputs at the end of each project;
-- Prioritize clarity, beauty, and coherence in presentation;
-- Structure outputs for readability by the target audience;
+- Prioritize projects that allows for publicity instead of dead-end, hidden work;
+- Focus on printable, paper-oriented outputs — paper can last centuries;
 - Extract and share publishable fragments when full release isn't possible;
 - Let publication demonstrate usefulness and leave a portfolio trail;

 **Moderation**
-_Publishing is a signal, not a goal._
+_Publishing is not a goal but a proxy for impact._
 - Avoid content dumping and shallow output volume;
 - Only publish when quality and clarity are present;
-- Respect constraints — reuse material later if needed;
+- Respect project constraints — reuse material, data and templates later if needed;
 - Don’t confuse visibility with impact — align both;
-- Let refinement support relevance to the public, not you;
+- Let refinement support relevance to the public, not to you;

 ---

 ## GRACE
 **Give Results A Clear Elegance**

+**Equation**
+Beauty = Value

 **Explanation**
 Make the work beautiful.
 Let every output — figure, text, report, dataset, codebase — carry a sense of elegance, clarity, and expressive form.
 Beauty gives meaning to the effort.
-A well-crafted diagram, a thoughtfully named function, a clean layout — all elevate the work beyond utility.
+A well-crafted diagram, a thoughtfully named function, a clean layout — all elevate the work beyond mere utility.
 Use creativity, visual clarity, and narrative style to inspire.
 Let the result reflect care.

 **Implications**
-_Beauty is meaning made visible — and preferred._
+_Beauty is value made visible — and preferred._
 - Design outputs to be clear, readable, and aesthetically pleasing;
 - Use expressive documentation and thoughtful language to elevate perception;
 - Name processes and structures creatively where appropriate, while preserving clarity;